Adamkadaban/CTFs/README.md

     - Useful for websites that allow you to upload files
     - This file needs to be executed on the server to work
 - [jwt](https://jwt.io/)
-    - You can identify a JWT token since it begins with "ey"
+    - You can identify a JWT token since base64-encoded json (and thus jwt tokens) begins with "ey"
     - This site will decode JSON web tokens
     - You can crack the secret for the JSON web token to modify and sign your own tokens
         - `echo <token> > jwt.txt`